Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 QBO reconciliation-1

-Now on the next screen simply mark off your deposits and payments that cleared your bank on the statement until you show a difference of $0.
+On the next screen, simply mark off your deposits and payments that cleared your bank on the statement until you show a difference of $0.

 QBO reconciliation screen